The American buffalo, more accurately called bison today, once roamed North America in vast herds.

 It is believed that buffalo crossed over a land bridge that once connected the Asian and North American continents.
 Buffalo slowly moved southward through the centuries, eventually reaching as far as Mexico and as far east as the Atlantic Coast, extending south to Florida.
 But, the largest herds were found on the plains and prairies, from the Rocky Mountains east to the Mississippi River, and from Great Slave Lake in Canada to Texas.

 Because the great herds were nearly gone before any organized attempts were made to survey populations, it will never be known just how many buffalo once roamed North America.
 However, estimates range from 30 to 75 million.
 “The moving multitude…darkened the whole plains,” wrote Lewis and Clark, who encountered a herd at South Dakota’s White River in 1806.

 Although the buffalo’s size and color, which ranges from light to dark brown, vary in different areas of the country, experts generally agree that all American buffalo belong to the same species.
-The differences in appearance probably result from the variety of environments in which they live.
+The differences in appearance probably result from a variety of environments in which they live.

 Like their close relatives, domestic cattle and sheep, buffalo are cloven-hoofed.
 Both males and females have a single set of hollow, curved horns.
 The male buffalo, called bulls, are immense, often weighing a ton or more and standing 5 to 6 feet high at the shoulders.
-The huge head and great hump covered with dark brown wooly hair contrasts sharply with the relatively small hips.
+The huge head and great hump covered with dark brown wooly hair contrast sharply with the relatively small hips.
 The females, or cows, are not as massive.
 Despite their great size and bulkiness, buffalo have excellent mobility, speed, and agility and can sprint at speeds of up to 30 miles per hour.